Directly Operated Railways

-Directly Operated Railways Ltd. (DOR) was a holding company set up by the Department for Transport in the United Kingdom in July 2009 to operate rail franchises should it become necessary to bring them into public ownership.
-From November 2015, its function was taken over by the Department for Transport, who set up DfT OLR Holdings Limited to carry out that function.
+Directly Operated Railways Ltd. (DOR) was a holding company set up by the Department for Transport (DfT) in the United Kingdom in July 2009 to operate rail franchises should it become necessary to bring them into public ownership.
+From November 2015, its function was taken over by the DfT, who set up DfT OLR Holdings Limited to carry out that function.
 A partnership of Arup Group, Ernst & Young and SNC-Lavalin Rail & Transit were appointed temporarily to support them in that function.

 East Coast Main Line Company

 Subsidiary East Coast Main Line Company trading as East Coast, took over the running of services on the InterCity East Coast franchise from 13 November 2009 following the government assuming control of the franchise from National Express East Coast after it defaulted on its contract.
 East Coast ceased operating on 28 February 2015, with the franchise passing to Virgin Trains East Coast the following day; however, on 16 May 2018 the government announced that rail services on the East Coast Main Line would be brought back under government control with an operator of last resort appointed.